Dark patterns in UX design: what they are and how they work

 12 dark UX design patterns defined by Harry Brignull

 This trick urges a user to make an action that ends up as something different.
-For example, the X in the right top corner of Windows upgrade popup does not close the window but starts the upgrade itself.
+For example, the X in the right top corner of the Windows upgrade popup does not close the window, but starts the upgrade itself.

 This dark UX design pattern masks commercial ads as content or navigation elements (for example, a download button), so the user clicks on them without knowing it.

 Free trials with credit card details provided by the user end up charging after the trial period — with no warning or even an opt-out opportunity.

 Messages come to the user’s friend lists as though from the user.
 A vivid example of this dark UX design pattern has been described above.